dotnet/designs/accepted/2022/FunctionPointers.md

 FieldInfo fieldInfo = typeof(Holder).GetField("_field");

-// Get the signature type from the field; this Type is like fieldInfo.FieldType but it includes custom mods Type fnType = fieldInfo.GetSignatureFieldType();
+// Get the modified type from the field; this Type is like fieldInfo.FieldType but it includes custom mods Type fnType = fieldInfo.GetModifiedFieldType();

 // Get the function pointer's first parameter's type Type p1Type = fnType.GetFunctionPointerParameterTypes()[0];

-// Get the required modifiers from the signature type Type[] p1ReqMods = p1Type.GetRequiredCustomModifiers();
+// Get the required modifiers from the modified type Type[] p1ReqMods = p1Type.GetRequiredCustomModifiers();

 // The required modifiers should include the 'in' modifier